braintree/litmus_paper/README.md

 3. Commit your changes (`git commit -am 'Added some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## TODO

+1. Accept configuration in either YAML or ruby format.
+2. Improve concurrency model, with a health-check process and a responder process.
+3. Improve concurrency of agent-check daemon.
+4. Provide a Vagrant or Docker configuration for demo and testing purposes.